 In many cases, recurring lung issues are wrapped up in an inflammation cycle.
-Mullein is a gentle anti-inflammatory that focuses on the lungs, so it can help reduce inflammation in the various passages and tissues in the lungs giving way to healing and easier breathing.
+Mullein is a gentle anti-inflammatory that focuses on the lungs, so it can help reduce inflammation in the various passages and tissues in the lungs giving way to easier breathing.

 Mullein has been traditionally used as a tea by people with asthma, COPD, emphysema, bronchitis, inflammation, respiratory allergies, recurring congestion, smoker's cough, exercise-induced lung strain, and anxiety-related breathing issues.

 1-2 tsp of dried mullein leaves of flowers

 1 tsp of honey or any other sweetener of your choice (optional)

 As strong of a decongestant, irritation soother, and lung supporting mullein is, it is equally gentle.
 Mullein is considered to be an extremely safe herb to take with no commonly known side effects or precautions.

 Use 1/4 teaspoon to 1 teaspoon per 8-10 ounces of just boiling water

 Steep covered for 6-8 minutes

 Mullein benefits are surplus, let’s have a look at the major ones here: